ahmedhalil007/majstor.ba/majstor_frontend/README.md

 **Installation**

-1. Clone the Repository
+1. Clone the Repository <br>
-   Clone the repository to your local machine:
+   Clone the repository to your local machine:<br>
-   `git clone <repository_url>`
+   `git clone <repository_url>` <br>
    `cd <repository_folder>`

-2. Install Dependencies
+2. Install Dependencies <br>
-   To install all required dependencies for the project, run:
+   To install all required dependencies for the project, run: <br>
    `npm install`

-3. Start the Development Server
+3. Start the Development Server <br>
-   Before you start Frontend application, make sure you have done all setup configuration for Backend application.
+   Before you start Frontend application, make sure you have done all setup configuration for Backend application. <br>
-   To start the application locally, run the following command:
+   To start the application locally, run the following command: <br>
    `npm run dev`

 **Key Features of the Frontend Application and Their Implementation**